deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 s.recv(1024)
 s.close()
 ```
-We restart our application in Immunity once again and then we send our updated PoC.
+We restart our application in Immunity once again, and then we send our updated PoC.
 The application crashes, and we view the SEH chain.
 This time, we see a memory address has been loaded into SEH.
 We are going to set a breakpoint on this address.
 The breakpoint will pause execution of the program when the program reaches the instruction to which the breakpoint is set.
 To do this, we do one left-click on `essfunc.625011b3` and press `F2`:
 <img src="{{ site.url }}{{ site.baseurl }}/images/breakpoint.png" alt="">

 After pressing `F2` for the breakpoint, we then need to pass the exception to the application, to get our `pop pop ret` instruction on the stack for execution.
 To do this press `Shift + F9`: